Hello and welcome to my YES Libre review.

 Who is the Libre Most Suited To?

-The Libre is great for anyone looking for a do-it-all board that can be their one-board quiver and is available at a really reasonable price.
+The Libre is great for anyone looking for a do-it-all board that can be their one-board quiver and is available at a really good price.

 It’s solid and consistent and doesn’t have any real weaknesses but isn’t going to blow your mind either.